Oyatsumi/MorphologicalHausdorffDistance/datasets and binaries/readme.txt

 java -jar hausdorff.jar 8192dd

-All the algorithms were compiled in Release, with full optimizations.
+All the algorithms were compiled in Release, fully optimized.